arifinrais/akin-pipeline/ingestion/docs/topics/introduction/quickstart.rst

 This will pull the latest stable images from Docker hub and build your scraping cluster.

-At time of writing, there is no Docker container to interface and run all of the tests within your compose-based cluster.
-Instead, if you wish to run the unit and integration tests plese see the following steps.
+At the time of writing, there is no Docker container to interface and run all of the tests within your compose-based cluster.
+Instead, if you wish to run the unit and integration tests please see the following steps.

+.. note:: If you want to switch to python3, just modify ``docker-compose.yml`` to change kafka_monitor, redis_monitor, crawler and rest image to python3's tag like kafka-monitor-dev-py3.
+You can find all available tag in `DockerHub Tags <https://hub.docker.com/r/istresearch/scrapy-cluster/tags/>`_

 4) To run the integration tests, get into the bash shell on any of the containers.